MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Disable-HostedContentFilterRule.md

 ## PARAMETERS

 ### -Identity
 The Identity parameter specifies the content filter rule that you want to disable.
 You can use any value that uniquely identifies the rule.
-For example, you can specify the name, GUID, or distinguished name (DN) of the content filter rule.
+For example, you can specify the name, GUID or distinguished name (DN) of the content filter rule.

 ```yaml
 Type: RuleIdParameter